memsql/singlestore-spark-connector/README.md

 ### SSL Support

-The SingleStore Spark Connector uses the MariaDB JDBC Driver under the hood and thus supports SSL configuration out of the box.
+The SingleStore Spark Connector uses the SingleStore JDBC Driver under the hood and thus supports SSL configuration out of the box.
 In order to configure SSL, first ensure that your SingleStore cluster has SSL configured.
 Documentation on how to set this up can be found here: